gmatte11/gmatte11.github.io/_posts/2020-9-23-Back from CppCon 2020.md

 3. `Pipes: How plumbing can make your C++ code more expressive` by Jonathan Boccara

-    This video takes the ranges' design and offers an alternative less general but more efficient design.
+    This video takes the ranges' design and offers an alternative less-general approach with other advantages.
-    By going in-depth in this alternative library it helps the viewer to do parallels on how ranges work.
+    By going in-depth in this alternative library it showed the inner-workings of a operator-based API like ranges.

 4.  `C++20 string formatting library: an overview and use with custom types` by Marc Gregoire